Pointe-Claire: Transportation

-Public safety
+Public safety and animal services

 Municipal bylaw enforcement and animal control are provided by the city's Public Security force.

+The city of Pointe-Claire uses the services of Contrôle animalier Vaudreuil-Soulange for injured animals or domestic pets who have been found.
+Public security will bring uninjured stray pets to a temporary holding pen at the security building at 399 St Jean Boulevard, and the animals are transferred to Contrôle animalier Vaudreuil-Soulange if not claimed.

 Police services are provided by the Montreal Police Service.
 Fire and rescue services are provided by the Montreal Fire Department.
 Emergency Medical Services are provided by Urgences Sante.
 Emergency management, such as response to storms and flooding, as well as emergency medical care at public events is provided by the Pointe Claire Volunteer Rescue Unit.

 Education

 The Lester B. Pearson School Board (LBPSB) operates Anglophone public school.
 They run two elementary schools: Clearpoint (formerly Cedar Park) and St. John Fisher, and two high schools: John Rennie, and St. Thomas.
 In addition St. Edmund Elementary School and Beacon Hill Elementary School in Beaconsfield as well as Wilder-Penfield Elementary in Dollard-des-Ormeaux serve sections of the city.

 Lindsay Place High School is a former public high school that was part of the Lester B. Pearson School Board.
 It opened in 1962 and closed in 2021.
-St. Thomas High School has relocated into the building previously occupied by Linsday Place.
+St. Thomas High School has relocated into the building previously occupied by Lindsday Place.

 The Centre de services scolaire Marguerite-Bourgeoys operates Francophone public schools, but were previously operated by the Commission scolaire Marguerite-Bourgeoys until June 15, 2020.
 The change was a result of a law passed by the Quebec government that changed the school board system from denominational to linguistic.
 They run three primary schools: Marguerite-Bourgeoys, Pointe-Claire (formerly Lakeside Heights Elementary), and Saint-Louis, and one high school, the École secondaire Felix-Leclerc (formerly École secondaire Saint-Thomas).